mdn/translated-content/files/zh-cn/web/css/border-left-style/index.md

 {{EmbedInteractiveExample("pages/css/border-left-style.html")}}

+> [!NOTE]
-> **备注：** The specification doesn't define how borders of different styles connect in the corners.
+> The specification doesn't define how borders of different styles connect in the corners.

 ## Syntax